Back

 What B Corp Certification Looks Like With Software

-Without software: You spend weeks creating spreadsheets for each Impact Topic.
-You email department heads for data, chase them again, manually compile evidence, and hire a consultant to gap-analyse your current position.
-When recertification comes, you start again because nothing was maintained in between.
+Without software, companies can spend weeks creating spreadsheets for each Impact Topic.
+Those nominated email department heads for data, chase them again, manually compile evidence, and hire consultants to create a gap analysis of the current position.
+When recertification comes, companies often have to start again.

 With ESG:ONE: You onboard in a day.
 The platform runs an automated gap analysis against the new standards, identifies which sub-requirements you meet and which you don't, and generates an action plan.
 Data collection is automated through integrations and built-in surveys.
 Progress is tracked in real time.
 When your auditor asks for evidence on any of the seven Impact Topics, you export it directly from the platform — with a full audit trail.